 As a physical therapist, I am often asked for toy suggestions from other therapists as well as parents and grandparents.
 Though many parents are familiar with sensory savvy toys, they often struggle with appropriate toys for developmental delays.
 I've selected my top favorite therapy toys that I not only love to use during therapy sessions but also suggest for parents to keep at home and use when I'm not around.

-Air-Lite Tunnel.
-Inflate the barrel and then your child will automatically crawl inside (like a tunnel) and roll around, working on balance reactions and gross motor activities.
+Inflate the barrel and watch your child crawl inside (like a tunnel) and roll around, working on balance reactions and gross motor activities.
 Deflate some of the air and kids can crawl over the barrel too.

 This is a must for every home!
 A swing that can travel or stay put.
 Use it for sitting balance, extension exercises and stretching while swinging.
 It's super lightweight and compact, and can be a perfect therapy tool while on the go.

 Climb in for a calming squeeze or turn the Cozy Canoe around to create a fort.
 Rock and enjoy the pretend waves.